Myler History, Family Crest & Coats of Arms

 Early Origins of the Myler family

-Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where the Myler family held a family seat from ancient times.
+The surname Myler was first found in Dumfriesshire (Gaelic: Siorrachd Dhùn Phris), a Southern area, bordering on England that today forms part of the Dumfries and Galloway Council Area, where the Myler family held a family seat from ancient times.
 One line had its ancestral seat at Dalswinton, Dumfriesshire.
 During the Middle Ages, occupational names were frequently recorded in Latin; thus, one who worked at a mill would have been documented under the name Milendinarius, Le Molendinator, or De Molendino.
 The modern spellings "Miller" and "Millar" came into general use about 1500; earlier documents usually show the name in Latin.

 Early History of the Myler family